Best daily deals

 8.0

-When it comes to active noise canceling (ANC) the brand to beat used to be Bose, but in the last few years Sony has really stepped in and taken over.
-The Sony WH-1000XM5 and XM4 are some of the best options you can get, but they’re expensive.
-If you don’t want to spend that kind of money but still want ANC headphones, then you might want to check out the Sony WH-CH710N.
+When it comes to active noise canceling (ANC), the brand to beat used to be Bose, but in the last few years Sony has stepped in and taken over.
+The Sony WH-1000XM5 and XM4 are some of the best options, but they’re expensive.
+If you don’t want to spend that kind of money but still want ANC headphones, you might want to check out the Sony WH-CH710N.
 At around $100, it is significantly less expensive, but what are you giving up for that lower price point?
-We spent a week with the WH-CH710N to find out so you don’t have to.
+We spent a week with the WH-CH710N to find out, so you don’t have to.

-Editor’s note: this review was updated on July 20, 2023, to mention the newer, Sony WH-CH720N and to add the Skullcandy Hesh ANC to Alternatives.
+Editor’s note: This review was updated on July 20, 2023, to mention the newer Sony WH-CH720N and add the Skullcandy Hesh ANC to Alternatives, and again on October 22nd, 2024 for formatting.

 People that want Sony active noise canceling but don’t want to spend too much money.
 This headset can’t dethrone the WH-1000XM5, WH-1000XM4, or even the older Sony WH-1000XM3 when it comes to active noise canceling, but it’s still pretty solid.
-Anyone who cares about battery life.
-If you don’t want to be plugging in your headphones every single night then this is a good option.
+This is a good option if you don’t want to plug your headphones in every night.
 Commuters.
-For anyone who wants to block outside noise while on the way to work the Sony WH-CH710N is the way to go.
+For anyone who wants to block outside noise while on the way to work, the Sony WH-CH710N is the way to go.

 How is the Sony WH-CH710N built?

-The first thing you’ll notice when you take the headset out of the box is just how light it is.
+The first thing you’ll notice when removing the headset from the box is how light it is.
 At 218 grams, it doesn’t weigh much at all.
 You won’t feel like you’re wearing a giant gadget on your head when you put it on.
 That’s because the WH-CH710N is made entirely of cheap-feeling plastic.

 Shot of the inside of the Sony WH-CH710N earcups on red book with brass pen.

-There are a lot of creaks and squeaks here and while the ear cups do swivel 90 degrees to lay flat, there are no hinges.
-If you’re trying to save space in your bag you’re out of luck here.
-The plastic also has a habit of amplifying sounds, which you’ll notice when you bang into something or even just lightly scratch the side of the headphones.
+There are many creaks and squeaks here, and while the ear cups swivel 90 degrees to lay flat, there are no hinges.
+If you’re trying to save space in your bag, you’re out of luck here.
+The plastic also has a habit of amplifying sounds, which you’ll notice when you bang into something or lightly scratch the side of the headphones.

 Shot of the Sony WH-CH710N flat on a green jacket with focus on the inputs and buttons.